magmo/apps/packages/wallet/src/redux/protocols/indirect-funding/player-a/readme.md

-## Player A Indirect Funding Protocol
+# Indirect Funding Protocol for Player A

 ### State Machine